Solar wind is causing 'major disturbance' to comet SWAN (C/2025 R2) gliding through space

 New bright comet SWAN25B (Image Source: Flickr | filipp.romanov)

 The comet is currently located in the Virgo constellation.
 While its trajectory is still being analyzed, initial projections suggest it will become more visible to observers in the Northern Hemisphere as it moves away from the sun.
 The comet is currently best seen from the Southern Hemisphere, but its nightly upward movement offers a promising view for northern observers as well.
-The name "SWAN25B" is a temporary designation, with its official name pending from the International Astronomical Union.
+The name "SWAN25B" was a temporary designation, with its official name now being Comet SWAN (C/2025 R2).
 Its most recent coordinates are Right Ascension (RA) 13h 08.5m and Declination (Dec) -09° 10'.

 Location of Comet SWAN25B during sunset (Image Source: Flickr | Vega Csillagászati Egyesület)